[ aws . cognito-idp ]

 (structure)

-The units in which the validity times are represented.
-The default unit for RefreshToken is days, and default for ID and access tokens are hours.
+The units that validity times are represented in.
+The default unit for refresh tokens is days, and the default for ID and access tokens are hours.

 AccessToken -> (string)